coralogix/telemetry-shippers/fluent-bit/coralogix/README.md

 ## Installation with static app_name and sub_system

-### We suggest using dynamic app_name and sub_system, since it's more agile than using statiic values.
+### We suggest using dynamic app_name and sub_system, since it's more agile than using static values.

 Static App_Name and Sub_System means using hardcoded values, like 'production', 'test'.
 If you need to override the default values, and use hardcoded values, then you need to create the following 'override-fluentbit-coralogix.yaml' file instead of using '--set'.